dhoeppe/ngx-onscreen-twelvekeyboard/README.md

 -   :arrow_forward: `clearEnabled: boolean`: Whether to enable the clear button.

--   :arrow_forward::arrow_backward: `shift: boolean`: Switches between upper and lower case characters.
+-   :arrow_backward::arrow_forward: `shift: boolean`: Switches between upper and lower case characters.
 Emits `false` after `value` has been updated.

 -   :arrow_forward: `language: string`: The language to use, as ISO-639-2/B. Defaults to `'eng'`.